personify/personify-old/README.md

   ui: signup, login
 ```

-Personify will scaffold out Bouncer's artifacts based on the contract:
+Personify will scaffold out Bouncer's artifacts based on the contract which we can now flesh-out:

 *./examples/Bouncer/_actors/User.contract.coffee*